Haiti Driving Advice and Car Hire Info

 There are numerous hazards to be encountered driving abroad in Haiti.
-In Port-Au-Prince, rubble from the earthquake still blocks side roads and many pavements are now impassable forcing pedestrians onto already crowded roads.
+In Port-Au-Prince, rubble from the earthquake still blocks some side roads and many pavements are now impassable forcing pedestrians onto already crowded roads.
 Animals will be encountered in the road in both city centres and in the countryside.
 Cars are supposed to be driven on the right side of the road in Haiti, but few roads have lane indicators and drivers use whichever side of the road is open to them.
 Traffic is extremely congested in urban areas, and hours-long traffic jams develop throughout the country.
+Avoid parking your car on the street.
+Park inside secure car parks at venues such as restaurants, and avoid leaving it alone if possible.
+When travelling by car, keep doors and windows locked.

 Avoid driving in Port au Prince if you can and stay away from dangerous areas such as – Croix-des-Bouquets, Carrefour, Martissant, the port road (Boulevard La Saline), urban route Nationale 1, the airport road (Boulevard Toussaint L’Ouverture) and its adjoining connectors to the New (“American”) Road via Route Nationale 1.
 The main roads mentioned have been the scene of car jacking and you should never get off a flight and pick a car up at the airport.
 There are few road signs and its all too easy to stray into the wrong area.

 Away from Port Au Prince, driving is less chaotic and roads will be less busy.
 In my experience, some of the worst driving is likely to be displayed by camionette/tap-tap drivers who will be rushing to reach their destination, in an overcrowded and often non -roadworthy vehicle.
 Always drive with caution when there are a lot of tap-taps in the area.
 Roads are often in poor condition and potholes may cause drivers to execute unpredictable and dangerous maneuvers in heavy traffic.
 Drinking and driving is illegal in Haiti, but people frequently drive after drinking, especially at night and at festival times.